zarGonnn/reddcoin/doc/README.md

-Bitcoin 0.9.5 BETA
+Reddcoin 2.0.0 BETA
 =====================

-Copyright (c) 2009-2015 Bitcoin Developers
+Copyright (c) 2009-2016 Bitcoin Developers
+Copyright (c) 2014-2016 Reddcoin Developers

 Setup
 ---------------------
-[Bitcoin Core](http://bitcoin.org/en/download) is the original Bitcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Reddcoin Core](http://reddcoin.com) is the original Reddcoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Reddcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.
 If you would like the process to go faster you can [download the blockchain directly](bootstrap.md).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin on your native platform.
+The following are some helpful notes on how to run Reddcoin on your native platform.

 ### Unix

-You need the Qt4 run-time libraries to run Bitcoin-Qt.
+You need the Qt4 run-time libraries to run Reddcoin-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/bitcoin-qt (GUI, 32-bit) or bin/32/bitcoind (headless, 32-bit)
+- bin/32/reddcoin-qt (GUI, 32-bit) or bin/32/reddcoind (headless, 32-bit)
-- bin/64/bitcoin-qt (GUI, 64-bit) or bin/64/bitcoind (headless, 64-bit)
+- bin/64/reddcoin-qt (GUI, 64-bit) or bin/64/reddcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run reddcoin-qt.exe.

 ### OSX

-Drag Bitcoin-Qt to your applications folder, and then run Bitcoin-Qt.
+Drag Reddcoin-Qt to your applications folder, and then run Reddcoin-Qt.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Reddcoin Wiki](https://wiki.reddcoin.com/) for help and more information.
-* Ask for help on [#bitcoin](http://webchat.freenode.net?channels=bitcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitcoin).
+* Ask for help on [#reddcoin](http://webchat.freenode.net?channels=reddcoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=reddcoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [ReddcoinTalk](https://reddcointalk.org/) forums, in the [Technical Support board](https://www.reddcointalk.org/category/9/troubleshooting).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin on your native platform.
+The following are developer notes on how to build Reddcoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)